dibakash/IITM-PDSA/week_2/lecture_1.md

 ---

 - Running time depends on input size.
 For example, a larger array takes more time to sort than a smaller array.
 We can think of time efficiency as a function of input size $n$ as running time $t(n)$
-- Of course, different inputs of same input size $n$ may take different amounts of time.
-For example, two arrays of same size may take different amount of time to sort if one of them is already sorted and the other one is not.
+- Of course, different inputs of the same input size $n$ may take different amounts of time.
+For example, two arrays of the same size may take different amounts of time to sort if one of them is already sorted and the other one is not.

 ---